Learn about the basics and potential considerations of adding DAFs to your giving plan

 “Many donors, as part of their overall business transition plan, opt to include a gift of a portion of their business to a DAF,” says Buckley.
 “This allows them to fulfill both their business transition and their charitable planning goals.”

 Irrevocable donations: After contribution, funds can only be granted to qualified charities and cannot be used for any other purpose.
-Also, donors cannot receive any benefit from grants made through DAF.

 Your relationship team can help